 Not a Marketplace

 Although a number of entrepreneurs consider crowdfunding a great way to sell their products, these platforms are not intended to be a marketplace.
 Supporters are investing in the project, with the potential of receiving the product or other goods and services as a return on their investment.
+These rewards are not guaranteed, and the crowdfunding sites tend to not get involved with follow-up.

 Experience and Promise